Religious brother: Religious brothers today

+In the United States, the National Association of Religious Brothers was established in 1971, with Brother Bonaventure Scully C.F.X. as its first president.
+The association is now known as the Religious Brothers Conference, describing its purpose as "to give visibility to the special charism and vocation of the religious Brother".
+The conference most recently met at the Pallatoine Retreat and Conference Center in Florissant, Missouri, in July 2025.

 The most acceptable term currently for the brother's vocation is "religious brother", sometimes abbreviated as "Bro." or "Br."
 The generic use of the term "brother" to describe fraternal or spiritual relationships between men in communities can sometimes lead to confusion about what it means to be a "brother" (religious).
 According to canon law, brothers are neither "lay nor clerical" but instead belong to the religious state of life.
 Hence, the vocational title "brother" is generally not used by seminarians (other than in monastic or mendicant orders) in order to avoid the impression that being a brother is a developmental phase of clerical formation.
+(Note: Craig Lescher CSC suggests that there are places where seminarians are referred to as "brothers" in this way.)
 However, as equal members of the same community, both priests and brothers would consider themselves brothers in the fraternal, communal sense of the term.

 The term lay brother in canon law simply means "not clerical" or "not ordained".

 Religious brothers who have been proclaimed saints

 Religious brothers who have been canonized as saints include: